hjanime/SPADEVizR/README.md

-sample.cond2       | a character specifying the names of the samples of the second biological condition cluster.size       | a numeric vector containing number of cells ( -- sum of all samples -- ) for each cluster use.percentages    | a logical specifying if computation was performed on percentage of cell abundance method             | a character containing the name of the statistical test used to identify the DEC method.adjust      | a character containing the name of the multiple correction method used (if any) method.paired      | a logical indicating if the statistical test have been performed in a paired manner th.fc              | a numeric value specifying the fold-change threshold th.pvalue          | a numeric value specifying the p-value threshold result             | a dataframe containing for each cluster (first column): the fold-change (second column) and the standard deviation (third column) for the first biological condition, the fold-change (fourth column) and the standard deviation (fifth column) for the second biological condition, the associated p-value (sixth column) and a logical (seventh column) specifying if the cluster is significantly differentially enriched.
+sample.cond2       | a character specifying the names of the samples of the second biological condition cluster.size       | a numeric vector containing number of cells ( -- sum of all samples -- ) for each cluster use.percentages    | a logical specifying if computation was performed on percentage of cell abundance method             | a character containing the name of the statistical test used to identify the DAC method.adjust      | a character containing the name of the multiple correction method used (if any) method.paired      | a logical indicating if the statistical test have been performed in a paired manner th.fc              | a numeric value specifying the fold-change threshold th.pvalue          | a numeric value specifying the p-value threshold result             | a dataframe containing for each cluster (first column): the fold-change (second column) and the standard deviation (third column) for the first biological condition, the fold-change (fourth column) and the standard deviation (fifth column) for the second biological condition, the associated p-value (sixth column) and a logical (seventh column) specifying if the cluster is significantly differentially abundant.

 ## <a name="object_structure_CC"/> 9.6 Correlated Clusters (CC object)
 The `CC` object is a S4 object containing object containing the main information related to the correlated clusters, that is to say xxx, identify by the [`identifyCC()`](#stat_function_identifyCC)